openml/server-api/docs/database/openml_expdb.md

  5. The estimation procedure required by the task type, and given a value in `task_inputs`, must correspond to an entry in the `estimation_procedure` table.
 E.g., if we find (`estimation_procedure`, `1`) as a task input, we know it is 10-fold Cross Validation (the row with `id=1` in `estimation_procedure`).
  6. `task_type_inout` further specifies that they expect `output` of experiments of the task may contain: evaluation measures, model, predictions.
 This is not directly used for tasks, but rather for runs.

-So there are contraints from the `task_inputs` table to multiple other tables (`dataset`, `estimation_procedure`, ...) that are not explicitly present in the database.
+So there are constraints from the `task_inputs` table to multiple other tables (`dataset`, `estimation_procedure`, ...) that are not explicitly present in the database.
 The `task_inputs` is also expected to be populated with entries for each task dependent on the respective input defined by the `task_type_inout` table.
 The `estimation_procedure_type` table provides general descriptions for procedures (such as Hold out), they are matched by name even though the relationship is not explicit in the database.